microhal/microIDE/README.md

 ![](images/microide_installer_set_eclipse_installation_directory.png)

 ### Linux installation
 To install microide on Linux operating system download <b>linux/microide_install.sh</b> file from this repository and run it in directory where you want to install microide.
+You also can download installation script from link: https://github.com/microHAL/microIDE/releases/download/0.3.1/microide_install.sh

 ## Importing microhal examples
 The best way to start exploring microHAL features is to download all examples and play with them.
 Examples can be divided into two categorys: